graphery/grapper-doc/src/guide/in-depth/animation/api.md

 # Animation  API

-Into the Graphane methods we can use `.animateTo()` for every SVG elements.
+Into the Grapper methods we can use `.animateTo()` for every SVG elements.
 This method accepts as parameter an object with attributes as keys and the target values.

 Optionally, we can include a transition duration in milliseconds as a second parameter.
 By default,